BitPoet/ProcessModuleApiDoc/README.md

 ## Module Status

-Alpha - try out at your own risk.
-Do not use on production systems!
+Beta - try out at your own risk.

+This module is best used on development systems only.
+There may be unforeseeable parsing issues and performance impatcts when using this on a production system.
+It is designed as a development aid anyway.

 ## What it Displays